 Improvements to the station came in 1926 when the light was electrified and a flasher was installed to produce a pair of white flashes every six seconds.
-The 300-watt bulb used inside the Fresnel increased the light’s candlepower from 600 to 6,000, and in 1931 when a Class C radio beacon was erected at the lighthouse as an additional navigational aid.
+The 300-watt bulb used inside the Fresnel increased the light’s candlepower from 600 to 6,000.
+In 1931, a Class C radiobeacon was erected at the lighthouse as an additional navigational aid.

-After the wooden lighthouse had been in service for just over thirty years, the Coast Guard decided that a sturdier structure was required.
+After the wooden lighthouse had been in service for just over thirty years, the Lighthouse Service decided that a sturdier structure was required.
 A new lighthouse was thus constructed on the point between 1936 and 1938 at a cost of $54,792.
 Built of reinforced concrete in an art deco style, the new tower was square and displayed the light at a height of seventy-six feet above the water.
 The base of the tower connected to a flat-roofed building, which housed air compressors and electric generators on its main floor, and fuel, supplies and a heating plant in its basement.

 J. M. Bruce served at Mary Island in 1964 along with J. D. Kimmick and provided many of the historic photographs included on this page.
 By the time Bruce arrived at the station, families were no longer stationed at the lighthouse.
 The most southern of the two dwellings was used to house the four-man crew (and their two dogs, Smokey and Tiger), while the other dwelling sat vacant until the summer of 1964 when it was sold to a logger, who moved it onto a float and towed it away.